eknovoa/eknovoa.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, I'm Erin"
+title: "Hi, I'm Erin ✨"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Data Scientist in training with degrees in software engineering and economics.
+Data Scientist in training with bachelor degrees in software engineering and economics.

 About Me
 ======